Power car: United Kingdom

 Another traditional example would be the older InterCity 125, made for and used by British Rail and several subsequent privatised bodies like Great Western Railway.

 New Zealand

 Multiple units (diesel or electric) usually have a mix of power cars and trailers, often with one of each in a pair which can be coupled to other pairs to form a larger train; see e.g. New Zealand FP class electric multiple unit.

+India

+The power supply generation in Indian Railways is based on end-on-generation (EOG), in which a train's hotel load (power supply for lights, fans, air conditioning, pantry, etc.) is provided with electricity from 2 power cars attached to both ends of the train.
+Each of these power cars is equipped with one diesel alternator set that supplies 3-phase power at 750 volts 50 Hz through two sets of feeders running along the rake and coupled in between with the help of inter-vehicle couplers.
+Each coach then picks up the power supply through a 60 kVA transformer and brings down the voltage to 110 volts, at which the equipment in compartments run.

+This technology is gradually being replaced by a newer energy-efficient power supply system called head-on generation (HOG), where power supply is drawn from overhead equipment through converters provided in electric locomotives for hotel load.
+This system is leading to huge savings in diesel fuel consumption (amounting to ₹1182 crore as on 20 November 2019).

 Australia

 The NSW TrainLink XPT, which is based on the InterCity 125, has a power car at each end, one pulling and the other pushing.
 The Queensland Rail Diesel Tilt Train also has two power cars.
 Electric Multiple Units, such as the Sydney Trains C set, have power cars on each end with trailer cars in the middle.